eluzix/plumbago/README.md

   password: supersecretpassword
   #graphite query interval in seconds
   interval: 60 #data fetch interval in seconds
+  #(optional, defaults to ./plumbago.pid) where to write plumbago server's pid number
+  pidfile: pl.pid
   logging:
     debug: no
-    #add the file argument to stop writing to stdout and start writing to a file (all log levels)
+    #(optional, defaults to plumbago.log) where to write the log file (all log levels)
-    #file: pl.log
+    file: pl.log

 agents:
   - name: hipchat